yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 - Display an empty state if there are no items in a list instead of not rendering anything
 - Destructive actions should have a confirmation step, especially irreversible ones
 - Disable interactive elements if they trigger an async request!
 Prevents double firing of events
+- If there are search inputs involved, each keystroke should not fire a network request
 - Handle extreme cases
   - Strings can be really long/short and your UI should not look weird in either case.
 For long strings, they can have their contents truncated and hidden behind a "View more" button
   - If there are many items to display within a component, they shouldn't all be displayed on the screen at once and making the page extremely long/wide.
 Paginate the items or contain them within a container with a maximum width/height